|

 Photo by Marcel Gahbauer,

-The outer rectrices are somewhat narrower on second-year birds, and
+The outer rectrices are on average somewhat narrower on second-year birds, and

 typically more pointed toward the tip, but the distinction can be